Ballina, County Mayo: Sport

 Ballina Stephenites is one of the local Gaelic Athletic Association club teams.
 The name also refers to the town's Gaelic Athletic Association grounds, James Stephens Park.

-Ballina Town and Ballina United are two of the town's soccer clubs, the former playing their home matches at Belleek Park.
-Ballina R.F.C. is located in the Quay and compete in division 2B of the All Ireland League.
+Ballina Town is the town's soccer club, playing their home matches at Belleek Park.
+Ballina R.F.C. is located in the Quay and competes in the Connacht J1A League.

 Ballina's athletics club has a floodlight outdoor 400m track and a cross country pitch which sometimes holds the AAI Connacht and Mayo finals.
 The local triathlon club, Liquid Motion, holds a triathlon in the town every summer.

-In basketball, Team Loftus Recycling represent the town in Men's Division 1.
-Ballina also has Mayo's only Gymnastics Training Centre, Nadia Gym.
-The town also has a martial arts school, Moy Valley Freestyle, and a Jikishin Kage-ryu kenjutsu club.
+In basketball, Merry Monk Ballina (Ballina Braves) play in the Basketball Ireland Development League (BIDL), and Team Loftus Recycling represent the town in Men's Division 2.

-Ballina Golf Club is an 18-hole parkland golf course on the outskirts of the town on the Bonniconlon Road.
+Ballina also has a gymnastics training centre, Nadia Gym, and a martial arts school.
+Ballina Golf Club, an 18-hole parkland golf course, is on the outskirts of the town.

 A short lived greyhound racing track was opened by the Ballina Greyhound Racing Company Ltd in the town on 6 May 1948.
 The site near Coolcran farm was replaced by the Dunleavy cattle farm market in 1956.